inercia/terraform-provider-kubeadm/docs/examples/dnd/README.md

   * `${var.worker_count}` worker nodes, with `kubeadm` and the `kubelet` pre-installed.

 You should be able to `ssh` these machines, and all of them should be able to ping each other.

+## Status

+There is a bug in the Terraform Docker provider that prevents containers from being stopped when using `rm=true`, so there are some problems when re-creating resources.